inoa-io/satellite/docs/user-guide/electrical-installation.md

 | 11  | RS485 2-A     | RS485 2 "A" line                                       |
 | 12  | RS485 2-GND   | RS485 2 Ground line (shield)                           |

 Connect Pin 1 and 2 to a power supply delivering 5 to 24 volts.
-Be aware that the best efficency is achieved with 5 volts.
+Be aware that the best efficiency is achieved with 5 volts.
 Higher voltages will lead to higher thermal loss.
 The power supply must be rated for at least 3W.

 Connect the RS485 pins as described in the table.
-Be sure to connect the shield of the RS485 topologies to ground pin to avoid stability problems.
+Be sure to connect the shield of the RS485 buses to ground pin to avoid stability problems.
 The Satellite does **not** have internal termination resistors!

 The S0 pins should be connected to a S0 device, reed contact, incremental wind sensor, and any other device that uses a simple switch inside.

 ## M-Bus Model

-The M-Bus model is able to connect to a RS485 topolgy (e.g. ModBus) and also acts as M-Bus master.
+The M-Bus model is able to connect to a RS485 bus (e.g. ModBus) and also acts as M-Bus master.
 It is also fitted with 2 digital inputs (e.g. S0).

 Please find to pin out below: